-DANA JAMES OFFICE OF MANAGEMENT AND BUDGET
+AUDREY DUCHESNE OFFICE OF MANAGEMENT AND BUDGET

-SUBJECT: Audit Opinion on the Postal Service's Special-Purpose
+SUBJECT: Audit Opinion on the Postal Service's Special-Purpose Financial Statements

-Financial Statements

-Attached is a copy of the report on our audit of the Postal Service's special-purpose closing package.
-The objective of the audit was to express an opinion on the reclassified balance sheets as of September 30, 2009, and September 30, 2008, and the related reclassified statements of net cost and changes in net position for the years then ended (referred to as special-purpose financial statements).
+Attached is a copy of the report on our audit of the U.S. Postal Service's specialpurpose closing package.
+The objective of the audit was to express an opinion as to whether the special-purpose financial statements present fairly, in all material respects, the financial position and results of the Postal Service as of and for the fiscal years ending September 30, 2010, and September 30, 2009, and the related reclassified statements of net cost and changes in net position (referred to as special-purpose financial statements).

 The special-purpose financial statements and notes were prepared by the Postal Service for the purpose of providing financial information to the U.S. Department of the Treasury and U.S. Government Accountability Office to use in preparing and auditing the Financial Report of the U.S. Government, and are not intended to be a complete presentation of the Postal Service's financial statements.
-In our opinion, the special-purpose financial statements referred to above present fairly, in all material respects, the financial position of the Postal Service as of September 30, 2009, and September 30, 2008, and its net costs and changes in net position for the years then ended in conformity with accounting principles generally accepted in the United States of America and the presentation pursuant to the requirements prescribed in Treasury Financial Manual, Chapter 4700.
+In our opinion, the special-purpose financial statements referred to above present fairly, in all material respects, the financial position of the Postal Service as of September 30, 2010, and September 30, 2009, and its net costs and changes in net position for the years then ended in conformity with accounting principles generally accepted in the United States of America and the presentation pursuant to the requirements prescribed in Treasury Financial Manual, Chapter 4700.

-If you have any questions, please contact John Cihota, Deputy Assistant Inspector General for Financial Accountability, or Lorie Nelson, Director, Financial Reporting, at (703) 248-2100.
+If you have any questions, please contact Lorie Nelson, director, Financial Reporting, or me at 703-248-2100.